lumenwrites/writingstreak.io/content/_meta/Landing Page Draft.md

+ It would enable you to create books and courses, build your audience, become a better thinker.
+ ## Hit on benefits of writing
+ You know that developing a daily writing habit is one of the most valuable things you can do for your career.
+ Writing is the fuel for all other mediums:

+-   Want to make a film? _Write_.
+-   Want to sell products? _Write_.
+-   Want to record a song? _Write_.
+-   Want to author a book? _Write_.
+-   Want to present a speech? _Write_.
+-   Want to produce a podcast? _Write_.
+-   Want to teach an online course? _Write_.
+-   Want to shoot a compelling video? _Write_.

+What if you _finally_ wrote that book?

+What if you _finally_ launched that course? lern faster

+## Hit on challenges
+You’ve tried to build a writing habit before.
+You wrote for a while but then you fell off the bandwagon.
+You know if you had a regular writing practice it would boost your career, but you can’t seem to get it to stick.
+You know you should write, but you just don’t get around to doing it.
+It’s time to change that.
+“Setting aside time every day to write and sticking to it is difficult.”
+So long as writing is a thing you “try” to do every day whenever you can, you’re going to have trouble. facing the blinking cursor on a blank page is daunting.
+It’s so easy to put off writing for later, but you know how it goes: “later” becomes “never”, and then you don’t write.
+Procrastination will ensure you never get words on the page.
+You know you should write, but you don’t.
+You feel stuck and don’t know where to begin even trying to build a writing habit.
+Then there’s your chronic case of perfectionism.
+It’s a challenge to get words out of your head and, when you do, they’re the wrong words.
+You wish you could come up with the right words.
+Part of the problem is not knowing the right way to practice, but it’s also not knowing what to talk about.
+No idea what to write about?
+This is ridiculous.
+Why is writing so hard?
+Why do I have nothing to say the moment I sit down to write?
+How is it you can feel inspired and still be unable to write a single word?
+It’s so frustrating.
+At this point, you wish someone else would just tell you what to write about.
+At least then you’d have clear direction.

+You need a reliable writing system so you can produce consistent results.

 # Become a Prolific Writer
 Master the art of online writing in a fun and engaging way:
 - A simple but powerful tool that will help you to develop a daily writing habit and massively increase your writing output.